Burns and basic burns prevention

-- Ensure kettle cords don’t hang down within reach of your child.
+- Ensure appliance cords don’t hang down within reach of your child.
 Use appliances with short cords.

 Living and family areas

-- Securely attach guards around heaters to discourage children from standing too close.
+- Securely attach guards around heaters to discourage your child from standing too close.

 - Securely attach a fixed fire guard around any open fires, smouldering ashes, or electric or gas heaters.

-- Save ironing for after your children are asleep.
-You could also put your children – or yourself! – in a playpen while you iron.
+- Save ironing for when your child isn’t around.
+You could also put your child – or yourself – in a playpen while you iron.

-- Keep clothes and toys at least 1 m away from heaters.
+- Keep clothes, toys, curtains and other flammable items at least 1 m away from heaters.

 - Use placemats rather than tablecloths.
-If children tug on a tablecloth, it can bring hot food and drinks down on top of them.
+If your child tugs on a tablecloth, it can bring hot food and drinks down on top of them.

-- Buy children close-fitting nightwear and dressing gowns with ‘low fire danger’ labels.
+- Dress your child in close-fitting nightwear and dressing gowns with ‘low fire danger’ labels.

 - Try to keep bedside lamps and light bulbs out of reach, or unplugged, until your child is old enough to understand that they burn.

-- If you use heaters in your children’s bedrooms, turn the heaters off once children are in bed.
-Once children are old enough to get out of bed by themselves, take heaters out of bedrooms.
+- If you use heaters in your child’s bedrooms, turn the heaters off once your child is in bed.
+Once your child is old enough to get out of bed by themselves, take heaters out of bedrooms.
 If it’s a cold night, you can dress your child in more layers or use more blankets to keep your child warm.

-- Always supervise children carefully around any naked flames, like open fires, gas burners, incense burners and candles.
+- Always supervise your child carefully around any naked flames, like open fires, gas burners, incense burners and candles.

-- Lock matches and cigarette lighters up high and out of reach, and always smoke out of the house and away from children.
+- Always smoke out of the house and away from children.
 This also reduces your child’s exposure to harmful second-hand smoke.

-Fires can start as a result of cooking accidents, smouldering cigarettes, electrical faults, candles, incense and children playing with lighters and matches.
+Fires can start because of cooking accidents, smouldering cigarettes, electrical faults, candles, incense and children playing with lighters and matches.
 Find out what you can do to prevent house fires.
-You can also develop and practise a plan regularly, in case there’s a fire in your home.
+You can also develop and practise a home fire escape plan regularly, in case there’s a fire in your home.